talhasaruhan/cpp-matmul/README.md

 ### 13/11/2018
 * Added a couple of vector sum implementations in benchmark project to compare different intrinsic approaches.
 The aim is to achieve maximum throughput with ILP minded design.
 However compiler doesn't seem to respect the coder as it optimizes away different ways in which I try to maximize the throughput for my own specific CPU architecture.
 * Added a few MMHelper_MultBlocks implementations using intrinsics these are directly parallel to the vector sum implementations described above.
+* In order to address the issue where the compiler reordered and merged the intrinsics, I wrote another benchmark with inline assembly and compiled it with GCC (as MSVC doesn't support inline assembly in x64 architecture).
+First of all, I tested GCC's behaviour with intrinsics and found it to be same as MSVC's.
+Having shown that, I've written volatile inline assembly to force compiler to use my implementation.
+The tests showed that the compiler optimized the intrinsics to almost the same level when the optimizations are enabled.
+The inline ASM code can be found among other benchmarks.